kesarlarakesh/PlaywrightWebProject/README.md

 # Playwright Web Testing Project

 This project implements automated end-to-end tests for hotel booking using Playwright and the Page Object Model design pattern.
+It supports both local test execution and cloud testing via LambdaTest.

 ## Project Structure